Venemo/css-fitness/README.md

 * Hostname of your site
 * Paths of pages to crawl (if not specified, it will crawl the whole site)
 * Which CSS you want to make healthier
+* Which CSS selectors you want it to leave alone

 Limitations
 -----------